compromise-evident/pqML/README.md

 That's right, a 5-deep 5,000-wide HL architecture gets 96% correct on test-ezMNIST.txt.
 And you'll need a big model for the monster numbers.
 A depth-to-width of 1:1k seems to work best.
+If you just want to quickly experiment with ezMNIST or small train.txt and test.txt files:
+* set number_of_layers to 2
+* set neurons_per_layer to 50

 <br>
 <br>